jpmonaghan/widen-asset-picker-1/doc/en/picker.md

 #### Configuration
-As written before, the application directly requests the Widen API.
+As mentioned before, the application directly requests the Widen API.
-To execute a request, the application needs connexion parameters to join the Widen API endpoint.
+To execute a request, the application needs connection parameters to join the Widen API endpoint.

-These parameters are provided to the application via the [WidenPicker.jsp] configuration file.
+These parameters are provided to the application through the [WidenPicker.jsp] configuration file.

 First, we search for the mount point created by the module.
 The properties of the mount point are a subset of the variables written in the file [mount-widen.cfg][mount.cfg]